SteveBenz/ProgressiveColonizationSystem/README.md

    #  (complete) Grumpy Kerbals will get happy again upon return to Kerban
    #  (sortakinda) Need appropriate crew to do agroponics and research
    #  (complete) Can't do research on Agriponics T3 in Kerbin's SoI
-# Basic Progression - the ability to plan a mission to Duna
+# (complete)Basic Progression - the ability to plan a mission to Duna
    #  (complete) Kerbals can do agriculture on the Mun or Minmus
       #  (complete) Adapt an Agriculture part from USI
       #  (complete) Extend the research model to Agriculture & update the editor to show it